-CSLF faculty and research associates have recently completed several city incorporation feasibility studies, and the Andrew Young School of Policy Studies is one of two schools authorized by the Georgia General Assembly to provide these analyzes.
-Our experts also are skilled at economic impact modeling, for both private and public sector entities, using various modeling software including, IMPLAN and LOCI.
+The Andrew Young School of Policy Studies is one of three schools authorized by the Georgia General Assembly to provide city incorporation feasibility studies.
+CSLF faculty and research associates have extensive experience with these analyses as well as economic impact modeling using various modeling software such as IMPLAN and LOCI.

-- Revenue Estimate of Adding Multi-Family Residential Properties to Community Improvement Districts (Atlanta Downtown CID, Buckhead CID, Cumberland CID, Midtown CID, and Perimeter CIDs)
+- Revenue Estimate of Adding Multi-Family Residential Properties to Community Improvement Districts, 2017

-CSLF is now offering a forecasting service for local governments, looking at Local Option Sales Tax (LOST) receipts.
+CSLF offers a forecasting service for local governments, looking at Local Option Sales Tax (LOST) receipts.
 The monthly forecast varies from three to five years, depending on the client.

-The forecast will be based on historical collections, adjusted for seasonal variation, legislative changes to the tax base, and forecasted economic conditions.
+The forecast is based on historical collections, adjusted for seasonal variation, legislative changes to the tax base, and forecasted economic conditions.
 Standard forecasts are estimated to be completed and delivered within two weeks.